Rare-Kiwi/Bar-Management-Program/README.md

     + reservation:<br>
     consmers could book seats online advancely.They need to provide phone number as checking;the number of people will present;which area;when you come and whatelse want to tell us.
     + order:<br>
-    ordernum consist of 12 bit,including 8 digitals about submit time,1 letter about area,3 digitals the sequence;the condition of order : regard 0 as not purchase,1 done;
+    ordernum consist of 12 bit,including 8 digitals about submit time,1 letter about area,3 digitals is the sequence;the condition of order : regard 0 as not purchase,1 done;
     + goods:<br>
     goods ordered;quantity;
 + servers: